Canon 1D C vs Panasonic G7

 Advantages of the Panasonic Lumix DMC-G7:

-- Better video: Provides higher movie framerates (4K/30p vs 4K/24p).
+- Better video: Provides higher movie framerates (4K/30p versus 4K/24p).

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.